ceramic-sf/quick-boi-source/bolq.md

 A lesson about a good explanation (precise theory) is learnt accurately or not learnt.
 A lesson about a bad explanation (changeable theory) is learnt either accurately or inaccurately.
 ```

 A student is [creating a lesson actively in their mind](#learning-and-understanding-is-about-imperfect-copying).
 If the content of the lesson is hard to modify because it is a [good explanation](#good-explanations), a very bad copy is not going to survive criticism in their mind.
-So students will learn good explanations, or realise they do not undertand.
+So students will learn good explanations, or realise they do not understand.

 A student may learn a bad explanation, and because it is easy to vary, may change the lesson dramatically and have it still make sense under criticism.
 Hence bad explanations may evolve more rapidly from person to person.